Leximon-SWE-2025/Leximon/README.md

 - [ChatGPT 5.1](https://chatgpt.com/)
   - "c#, how to efficiently get n unique random numbers in the range 0..r"
 - [gpt-oss:20b](https://ollama.com/library/gpt-oss:20b)
-  - Used to generate list of words and their types (`words/words.json`).
+  - Used to generate list of words and their types (full chat [here](./AI-disclosure/wordlist-generation/chat_history.md)).